-Label point/nonpoint sources of pollution, carbon sequestration, water-wise practices, wildfire prevention strategies, renewable energy sources, and other conservation practices as well as at least 10 species of plants included in the
+24" x 24".
+The exhibit must show a Nebraska landscape that includes elements such as practices, wildfire prevention strategies, renewable energy sources, and other conservation practices as well as at least 10 species of plants included in the

-Attach to the exhibit a brief report including supplemental information describing the diorama, defining conservation practices, and outlining opportunities for landscape improvements to enhance educational value.
-Supplemental information will be an important factor in judging but should not exceed three printed pages of text.
-Cite sources of information.
+The goal of this exhibit is for students to articulate conservation and sustainability the diorama, defining conservation practices, and outlining opportunities for landscape improvements to enhance educational value.
+Supplemental information will be an important factor in judging but should not exceed three